|

 Well, obviously I've said more than enough for a single e-missive.
 Please

-many of you again after all these years & to meeting many of you
+excuse any excessive verbosity.
+I'm looking forward to seeingmany of you again after all these years & to meeting many of you

 for the first time.

-¡Viva la paz y nada más!
+¡Viva la paz y nada más!---

 Muy atentamente,